nickdunn/form-controls/README.markdown

 * templates to render all common HTML form control elements
 * pre-populate controls with static or dynamic data
 * persist posted values from Events
-* associate and optionally wrap labels
+* associate and optionally wrap with labels
 * provides HTML hooks when field is invalid (class attribute)
 * provides powerful validation messages and error response